 In recent years, knowledge about how the voice functions has grown rapidly.
-This has led to development of increasingly effective treatments for both common and rare conditions.
+This has led to increasingly effective treatments for both common and rare conditions.

 Our voice and swallowing disorder physicians are the region's only specialists performing laser surgery for voice box cancer.
 They are recognized throughout the region as pioneers in the research and development of highly specialized surgical equipment and techniques.

 Because there are many causes of voice and swallowing disorders, treatment is extremely customized based on your individual needs.
 Some problems can be treated with rest and fluids.
 Your physician may also recommend: